rafalopezv/Single-visualizations/README.md

 # About

-This repository contains individual static visualizations made primarly with ggplot
+This repository contains individual static and interactive visualizations made with ggplot, D3 & Svelte

 # Content